-The UCR1 register together with the UCR2 register are the two UART control registers that are used to set the various options for the UART function, such as overall on/off control, parity control, data transfer bit length etc. Further explanation on each of the bits is given below:
+The UCR1 register together with the UCR2 and UCR3 register are the three UART control registers that are used to set the various options for the UART function, such as overall on/off control, parity control, data transfer bit length, single wire mode communication etc. Further explanation on each of the bits is given below:

 Bit 7 6 5 4 3 2 1 0

-Name UARTEN BNO PREN PRT STOPS TXBRK RX8 TX8
+Name UREN BNO PREN PRT STOPS TXBRK RX8 TX8

 R/W R/W R/W R/W R/W R/W R/W R W

-POR 0 0 0 0 0 0 Х 0
+POR 0 0 0 0 0 0 х 0

-Bit 7 UARTEN: UART function enable control
+Bit 7 UREN: UART function enable control

 0: Disable UART.
-TX and RX pins are in a floating state
+TX and RX/TX pins are in a floating state

 1: Enable UART.
-TX and RX pins can function as UART pins
+TX and RX/TX pins can function as UART pins

-The UARTEN bit is the UART enable bit.
-When this bit is equal to "0", the UART will be disabled and the RX pin as well as the TX pin will be in a floating state.
-When the bit is equal to "1", the UART will be enabled and the TX and RX pins will function as defined by the TXEN and RXEN enable control bits.
+The UREN bit is the UART enable bit.
+When this bit is equal to "0", the UART will be disabled and the RX/TX pin as well as the TX pin will be in a floating state.
+When the bit is equal to "1", the UART will be enabled and the TX and RX/TX pins will function as defined by the SWM mode selection bit together with the TXEN and RXEN enable control bits.

 When the UART is disabled, it will empty the buffer so any character remaining in the buffer will be discarded.
 In addition, the value of the baud rate counter will be reset.
 If the UART is disabled, all error and status flags will be reset.
 Also the TXEN, RXEN, TXBRK, RXIF, OERR, FERR, PERR and NF bits will be cleared to zero, while the TIDLE, TXIF and RIDLE bits will be set high.
-Other control bits in UCR1, UCR2 and BRG registers will remain unaffected.
-If the UART is active and the UARTEN bit is cleared to zero, all pending transmissions and receptions will be terminated and the module will be reset as defined above.
+Other control bits in UCR1, UCR2, UCR3 and BRG registers will remain unaffected.
+If the UART is active and the UREN bit is cleared to zero, all pending transmissions and receptions will be terminated and the module will be reset as defined above.
 When the UART is re-enabled, it will restart in the same configuration.

-Bit 6 BNO: Number of data transfer bits selection
+- Bit 6 BNO: Number of data transfer bits selection

-0: 8-bit data transfer
+- 0: 8-bit data transfer

-1: 9-bit data transfer
+- 1: 9-bit data transfer